 Morning traders' note - 2 days ago

-Daily global markets overview for the 27th February 2015 by Accendo Markets.
-Also the overnight activity and what can be expected in the markets today.
-Information straight from the traders’ desks.
-Insights on commodities, equities, stocks and forex currencies.
+This is a daily global markets overview for the 22nd May 2015 from the analyst team at Accendo Markets providing a snapshot of overnight activity and what can be expected in the markets today.
+The information is straight from the traders’ desks, with news and insights on equities markets, commodities, and forex.

 Visit our Student Centre to compete in our inter-uni fantasy share leagues.